Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Holberton School" > \\\*\\\\"'\"Holberton School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) Assignment  9, Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it ls -la > ls_cwd_content
+Assignment 10, Write a script that duplicate the last line of the file iacta
+#!/bin/bash
+tail -n 1 iacta >> iacta